Perth Mint: History

 Perth Mint, as a business entity, was established during the 1890s, as a subsidiary of the Royal Mint in the United Kingdom.

-The foundation stone of the Mint building was laid in 1896 by Sir John Forrest.
+The foundation stone of the Mint building was laid in 1896 by John Forrest.
 The building was officially opened on 20 June 1899.
 At that time, the population of Western Australia (WA) was growing rapidly (23,000 in 1869 and 180,000 in 1900) due to the discovery of rich gold deposits at Coolgardie, Kalgoorlie and the Murchison region.

 The Mint initially served two purposes.
 Firstly, it minted coins for circulation in WA – this had previously been done externally, and as a result, there had often been insufficient currency in circulation.
 Secondly, the Mint bought the vast majority of gold mined in WA; at the time, a large proportion of mining was done by "diggers" (prospectors and/or small-scale, independent miners), who had migrated to WA in thousands from other parts of Australia and overseas.
 Mining businesses were able to sell their raw gold directly to the Mint, where it was made into gold coins and bullion.

-Although WA took part in the Federation of the Australian colonies in 1901, the Mint remained under the control of the UK government for 69 years.
+Although WA took part in the Federation of the Australian colonies in 1901, the Mint remained under the control of the UK government for a further 69 years.
 On 1 July 1970, ownership was acquired by the state government of Western Australia, as a statutory authority.

 In the 32 years up to 1931, the Perth Mint struck more than 106 million gold sovereigns, and nearly 735,000 half-sovereigns (intermittently between 1900 and 1920), for use as currency in Australia and throughout the British Empire.
 The Mint stopped making gold sovereigns when Britain abandoned the gold standard in 1931.
 Nevertheless, the refinery remained busy as staff turned their skills to making fine gold bullion bars.
 But it was not long before the Perth Mint was involved again in the production of coins.
 During World War II, the Perth Mint began minting the Australian coinage from base metals.
 Up until the end of 1983, the Perth Mint also manufactured much of Australia's lower-denomination coin currency.

-The Perth Mint achieved "arguably the purest of all gold" in 1957 when the mint produced a 13 ozt proof plate of six nines999.999 parts of gold per thousand.
+The Perth Mint achieved "arguably the purest of all gold" in 1957 when the mint produced a 13 ozt proof plate of almost six nines.
+It was verified by the Goldsmiths' Company and deemed to have results of "nearly 999.999 parts per 1000".
 The Royal Mint was so impressed that it ordered some of the gold as the benchmark for its own standards.